chase1745/hivemind/README.md

 Hackathon project for [Superhack 2023](https://ethglobal.com/events/superhack) by ETHGlobal.

-Hivemind is a Solidity smart contract that enables a shared-state for contracts between OP, Base, and Zora, powered by cross-chain messaging with Hyperlane or LayerZero.
+Hivemind is a Solidity smart contract that enables a shared-state for contracts between OP, Base, and Zora, powered by cross-chain messaging with Hyperlane, LayerZero, or Chainlink's CCIP.

 Uses [foundry-template](https://github.com/transmissions11/foundry-template) as a project template.